Ising model for melt ponds on Arctic sea ice: Acknowledgments

-We gratefully acknowledge support from the Division of Mathematical Sciences and the Division of Polar Programs at the U.S. National Science Foundation (NSF) through Grants DMS-1009704, ARC-0934721, DMS-0940249, and DMS-0940262.
+We gratefully acknowledge support from the Division of Mathematical Sciences and the Division of Polar Programs at the U.S. National Science Foundation (NSF) through Grants DMS-1009704, ARC-0934721, DMS-0940249, DMS-1413454, and DMS-0940262.
 We are also grateful for support from the Office of Naval Research (ONR) through Grant N00014-13-10291.
+Y.M. acknowledges support from a Vice Chancellor's Research Fellowship at Northumbria University.
+I.S. acknowledges support from the RFBR under the Grant \#16-31-60070 mol\_a\_dk.
 Finally, we would like to thank the NSF Math Climate Research Network (MCRN) for their support of this work.

+Y.M., I.S., C.S., and K.G.~proposed the model.
+Y.M. and C.S.~performed the numerical work.
+All authors contributed significantly to writing the manuscript.